megmcca/lammps/doc/src/fix_nve_manifold_rattle.rst

 Perform constant NVE integration to update position and velocity for atoms constrained to a curved surface (manifold) in the group each timestep.
-The constraint is handled by RATTLE :ref:`(Andersen) <Andersen1>` written out for the special case of single-particle constraints as explained in :ref:`(Paquay) <Paquay2>`.
 V is volume; E is energy.
+The constraint is handled by the RATTLE algorithm, outlined in :ref:`(Andersen) <Andersen1>`.
+Here, it is written out for the special case of single-particle constraints as explained in :ref:`(Paquay) <Paquay2>`.
 This way, the dynamics of particles constrained to curved surfaces can be studied.
 If combined with :doc:`fix langevin <fix_langevin>`, this generates Brownian motion of particles constrained to a curved